Mesnero/ros2-api/README.md

 	WRONG_AMOUNT_OF_JOINTS (120): Returned if the length of the arrays sent don't match the amount of joints.
 	COMMAND_VALIDATED (200): Returned if the command was validated and is passed on to the controller
 ## Adding a new message type
 Right now it is difficult to add new message types.
 I will work on it, to make it easier.
+Currently it is only possible to extend the publishers, not the subscribers.
+1. In types.hpp: extend the MessageType enum with your new message and assign it your type number
+2. In types.hpp: add your new enum to the mapping array, along with it's String representation and default topic.
+3. In publisher_factory.hpp: Add your new enum to the switch case in createPublisher and return a new publisher with the msg it should have
+4. In json_serializer_msgs.hpp: If your msg isn't yet present: Add a wrapper struct around your message.
+(Similar to the others) And define the to_json and from_json methods.
+5. In json_serializer_msgs.cpp: Implement the to_json and from_json methods.

 ## Protocols
 ### protocols::TCPSocket